solliancenet/azure-synapse-analytics-workshop-300/day-01/lab01-data-integration-part-1.md

 Our data sources for labs 1 and 2 include files stored in ADLS Gen2 and Azure Cosmos DB.
 The linked service for ADLS Gen2 already exists as it is the primary ADLS Gen2 account for the workspace.

+> **Important note:** Throughout the labs, you will be asked to replace `SUFFIX` with your student ID value.
+This ensures unique names for any artifacts you create, in case you are sharing a Synapse Analytics workspace with others.
+Your student ID is the set of numbers at the end of your assigned username.
+For example, if your username is `odl_user_104871`, your student ID is `104871`.

 1. Open Synapse Analytics Studio, and then navigate to the **Manage** hub.

     ![The Manage menu item is highlighted.](media/manage-hub.png "Manage hub")

 2. Open **Linked services** and create a new linked service to the Azure Cosmos DB account for the lab.
-Name the linked service after the name of the Azure Cosmos DB account and set the **Database name** value to `CustomerProfile`.
+Name the linked service `asacosmosdb01_SUFFIX` (where `SUFFIX` is your **student ID**) and set the **Database name** value to `CustomerProfile`.

     ![New Azure Cosmos DB linked service.](media/create-cosmos-db-linked-service.png "New linked service")